drewet/Demon/README.md

 Quick proof of concept for http://www.cs.columbia.edu/~mikepo/papers/gpukeylogger.eurosec13.pdf

 Objective:
-- Undetection, our jellyfish rootkit utilized a common LD_PRELOAD technique to hide in userland.
+- Undetection.
+Our jellyfish rootkit utilized a common LD_PRELOAD technique to hide in userland.
 For Demon we're going with code injection.

 Disclaimer: